Inbound calls with Twilio Voice

 Use the LiveKit CLI to create a dispatch rule that places each caller into individual rooms named with the prefix call.

-1. Create a dispatch-rule.json file.
-Replace the <trunk_id> and add the following contents:
+1. Create a dispatch-rule.json file with the following contents:

 {